The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 He sold a lot of his.

-He kept a lot of the money that was given to him, like from Denise Rich, not the uh uh uh was it's not Denise, what uh the the wife of uh Mark Rich, the former wife of Mark Rich.
+He kept a lot of the money that was given to him, like from Denise Rich.

-Uh million bucks to the Clinton Library and Massage Parlor.
+Million bucks to the Clinton Library and Massage Parlor.

 Let's go to the audio tape.

-Guest host, David Yebsen.
+Guest host, David Yepson.

 He's a columnist from the Des Moines Register.

-Well, David, I think it's disappointing, but unfortunately not unexpected from this administration.
+Well, David, I think it's disappointing, but unfortunately, not unexpected from this administration.

-Uh they think they're above the law.
+They think they're above the law.

-This is just one of many examples, and it's you know, dispiriting because the president and the vice president have really decided that they are above uh the law, and they don't respond to legitimate congressional inquiries.
+And it's, you know, dispiriting because the president and the vice president have really decided that they are above the law.

 I think it speaks loudly about what their real priorities and values are.